Buried Pipeline Modeling in PASS/START-PROF

 See details here

-Surface load can be represented by the two concentrated forces and uniform load along the line.
+Surface loads can include two concentrated forces and uniform line loads.
 See details here

 9.3 Polyurethane (PUR) Insulation Stress Analysis